 Cost of Travel in the Netherlands

 A 7-day trip to the Netherlands costs an average of $1,035 for a solo traveler.
 It costs $1,560 for a couple and $2,190 for a family of four.
 Typically, the cheapest period to take a holiday in the Netherlands is between the middle and end of September.

-The Dutch now enjoy the distinction of speaking the most acceptable English as a second language in Europe, surpassing the Swedes and the Danes.
-Don’t hesitate to ask for directions, advice, or engage in conversation in English.
+The Dutch now enjoys the distinction of speaking the most acceptable English as a second language in Europe, surpassing the Swedes and the Danes.
+Don’t hesitate to ask for directions, or advice, or engage in conversation in English.
 Nearly all residents, especially in Amsterdam, speak some English and are eager to demonstrate their proficiency.
-Learning a few essential phrases, such as Dankjewel and Goedemorgen, is never a bad idea and will help you break the ice with natives.
-In addition, you may already know more than you realize because a surprising amount of Dutch is derived directly from English.
+Learning a few essential phrases, such as Dankjewel and Goedemorgen, is never bad and will help you break the ice with natives.
+Additionally, you may realize that you already know more than you think because Dutch has a significant amount of English-derived vocabulary.

 For breakfast, the Dutch typically consume buttered bread covered with various items, such as ham, cheese, or jam, and store-bought cereal served with milk.
 The national dishes of the Netherlands are stamppot boerenkool, Hutspot, erwtensoep, and brown bean soup or bruine bonensoep.
-Moreover, dishes like nasi and bami, Indonesian and Chinese food, are considered Dutch food even though they are not.
+Furthermore, even though nasi and bami are Indonesian and Chinese dishes, the Dutch consider them as their own food.

 The OV-ChipKaart is the Netherlands’ public transport ticket system and is valid on all trains, trams, buses, and metros.
 You can purchase a single-use card or an anonymous card, depending on how frequently you want to use public transportation.
 Use the card readers to check-in and out of your trip, and top up as necessary.
 The railway is by far the most common mode of public transportation for long-distance travel in the Netherlands.